myl7/mylmoe/README.md

 ## License

-Source code, excluding post texts, without additional explanation, is licensed under MIT.
+If no additional statement, the source code is licensed under MIT.

-Post texts in some subdirectories are licensed under CC BY-NC 4.0.
+If no additional statement, the post text is licensed under CC BY-NC-SA 4.0.

+Additional terms may apply.

-See `LICENSE` and `LICENSE` in the subdirectories.
+See the `LICENSE` file, subdirectory `LICENSE` files, and the statement in files.